sheila-NAA/run_analysis.R/README.md

 ## Files:

-The code vook contains the description of the codes and how they were used and variables.
+The code book contains the description of the codes and how they were used and variables.

 run_analysis.R contains all the codes and codes that were performed for the project.
 The steps followedare below: